jwaliszko/ExpressiveAnnotations/README.md

  ```
 [AssertThat(
         DependentProperty = "ReturnDate",
         RelationalOperator = ">=",
         TargetValue = "[Today]")]
 public DateTime?
 ReturnDate { get; set; }
 ```

  Here we are not validating requirement condition as previously.
 This attribute puts restriction for return date, if such is provided.
 This date needs to be greater than or equal to the date given in target value.
-The second thing shown here is possibility of dynamic extraction of target values from backing fields, by providing their names inside square brackets `[]` (no hardcoding needed).
+The second thing shown here is possibility of dynamic extraction of target values from backing fields, by providing their names inside square brackets `[]` (no hardcoding needed, but date target value can be provided as RFC 2822 or ISO 8601 formatted string).
 Comparing to the previous examples, this one introduces in addition the usage of explicitly provided relational operator.
 Such operator indicates relationship between dependent field value and target value.
 If relational operator is not explicitly provided, relationship is by default defined by equality operator `==` (just like in the preceding examples).

 * More complex (using logical expressions):